 It’s effective against firearms up to and including .357 Magnum and 9mm handguns.

-For protection against knives, Multi-threat Police Body Armour incorporates a metallic element.
+For protection against knives, the vests incorporates a metallic element.
 This prevents sharp edges from penetrating, and it is also effective against slashing attacks and against improvised weapons such as broken bottles.

 It should be noted that high velocity rifle bullets and some very sharp implements impacting at high energy may penetrate, although the vest will reduce their effectiveness.